thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 First, define a new component type in *src/include/ipc/topology.h*.
-It is a unique identifier used while declaring instances of the component as parts of the topology (more details on the required topology modifications will be provided in the next part of the tutorial, now we are just focusing on the FW source code).
+It is a unique identifier used while declaring instances of the component as parts of the topology (more details on the required topology modifications will be provided in the next part of the tutorial; for now, our focus is on the FW source code).

 .. note::
-   Simple component IDs used at the moment will be replaced by uuids in future to avoid conflict resolutions while integrating independently developed components.
-The current implementation requires to assign an unoccupied number.
+   Simple component IDs currently used at the moment will be replaced by uuids in the future to avoid conflict resolutions while integrating independently developed components.
+The current implementation requires you to assign an unoccupied number.

 .. code-block:: c